Kubeconfig

 Value must be in units accepted by Go time.ParseDuration https://golang.org/pkg/time/#ParseDuration.

-Cannot be set if the renewBeforePercentage
+Cannot be set if the renewBeforePercentage field is set.

 .spec.certificateTemplate.spec.secretTemplate